-In 2021, our income tax expense was \$758 million, an increase of \$199 million, from \$559 million in 2020.
+In 2021, our income tax expense was \$772 million, an increase of \$122 million, from \$650 million in 2020.
 The increase was primarily due to tax expense related to unrecognized tax benefits and the geographical mix of earnings.
 Our 2021 income tax expense includes \$121 million that is recoverable as it relates to liabilities indemnified under the Tax Matters Agreement with GE.
 This tax expense has an offset in the "Other non-operating income (loss), net" caption in our consolidated statements of income (loss).
+In addition, since we are a partnership for U.S. federal tax purposes, any tax benefits associated with U.S. losses are recognized by our Members and not reflected in our tax expense.